Cannoli Cookie Cups {made with a Cake Mix}

 Cookie Cups

-• Preheat oven to 350 degrees.
-Prepare mini muffin pan by spraying each cup liberally with non-stick cooking spray.
-Pour vanilla cake mix into a medium bowl and whisk {or sift} to remove any lumps.
-Add softened butter and eggs to the cake mix and combine with a hand held mixer {or by hand} until dough is thick and sticky.
+• Preheat the oven to 350 degrees.
+Prepare a mini muffin pan by spraying each cup liberally with non-stick cooking spray.
+Pour the vanilla cake mix into a medium bowl and whisk {or sift} to remove any lumps.
+Add the softened butter and eggs to the cake mix and combine with a hand held mixer {or by hand} until the dough is thick and sticky.
 Using a small cookie scoop {or 1/2 tbsp.}, put a mound of cookie dough into each muffin cup.
 Using your fingers, go back and press the mound of dough down to create a level cookie.
-Bake for 9-11 minutes. {Do not over bake, they will set up as they cool.} Remove from oven and immediately run a knife around the edge of each cookie cup {I used an offset butter knife}.
-Go back and use a tart shaper {or end of a wooden spoon} to press middle of cookie down and create a indentation.
-Move cookies to cooling rack and let them cool completely.
-Continue to bake second batch if necessary.
+Bake for 9-11 minutes. {Do not over bake, they will set up as they cool.} Remove from the oven and immediately run a knife around the edge of each cookie cup {I used an offset butter knife}.
+Go back and use a tart shaper {or end of a wooden spoon} to press the middle of each cookie down and create an indentation.
+Move cookies to a cooling rack and let them cool completely.
+Continue to bake a second batch if necessary.

 Cannoli Filling